 The best beverage for hydration is plain water.
 Experts advise pregnant women to drink 8-12 cups of water every day to maintain prenatal nutrition (14).But sometimes, drinking plain water may get boring and monotonous, and it’s then that you can drink the following instead of soda that also caters to your pregnancy cravings.

 - Coconut milk

 - Homemade fruit-infused water

-Besides these, you can also consume some types of vegetable and fruit juices and tea, such as green tea and ginger tea.
+Besides these, you can also consume some types of vegetable and fruit juices and tea, such as green tea, in small amounts as said before, because of the caffeine, and ginger tea.
 However, consult your doctor before trying any herbal tea since some teas might not be appropriate during pregnancy (15).

 - Is diet soda better for you than regular soda?.

 - Sara Morgan et al.; (2013); Is caffeine consumption safe during pregnancy?.

 - Ekaterina Maslova et al.; (2010); Caffeine consumption during pregnancy and risk of preterm birth: a meta-analysis.